HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 and checkout branch `rails-2`, `rails-3` or `rails-4` to use one of the projects.

 They have a `/users` resource done with a basic Rails scaffolding.
-It has been modified to allow sending an special parameter to set a session value.
+It has been modified to allow sending a special parameter to set a session value.

 Let's start the dev server on the _rails-2_ branch and follow these steps in your browser: